ABB108 Spatial Histories

 Overview

-The assessment in this unit will develop your understanding of historical concepts and effective communication through an essay during semester and an end of semester examination.
+The assessment in this unit will develop your understanding of historical concepts and effective communication through a workbook during semester and an end of semester examination.

 Assessment expectations will be provided through criteria referenced assessment (CRA) sheets that are derived from the unit learning outcomes listed above.
 These expectations will also be discussed during lectures and tutorial activities.
 Teaching activities at key times through the semester will provide guidance and feedback on assessment tasks and the opportunity for students to ask questions about how assessment expectations are structured and applied.